ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Introduction

-In summary, our contributions are three-folds: (1) We propose ControlThinker, a novel ``comprehend-then-generate" framework that introduces MLLM as a wise semantic interpreter to mine latent semantics from control images.
-(2) To incentivize the visual reasoning capabilities toward control images, we fine-tune the MLLM using a combination of supervised (SFT) and reinforcement learning (RFT) strategies.
+In summary, our contributions are three-folds: (1) We propose ControlThinker, a novel ``comprehend-then-generate" framework that introduces MLLM as a wise semantic interpreter to mine latent semantics from control images and enhance text prompts before image generation.
+(2) We propose ControlThink-50k, a high-quality visual reasoning CoT dataset and fine-tune the MLLM on with a two-stage supervised (SFT) and reinforcement learning (RFT) strategies.
 Additionally, we address visual reasoning uncertainty with a metric-based ORM to further boost performance.
 (3) Extensive experiments demonstrate that ControlThinker significantly improves performance across multiple control types, achieving superior visual quality and semantic consistency without modifying the underlying image generators, confirming the effectiveness of our approach.